Francisco Antonio Zea: Spanish exile

 Zea was a common discussant on political matters along with other heroes of Colombian independence, many of whom like him had attended school in the Seminary in Popayán and later moved on to Santafé, like Camilo Torres, and Francisco José de Caldas.
 During this time he became a close friend of Antonio Nariño.
 While Zea spent his time in Fusagasugá devoted to his botanical studies in 1794, he was arrested along with Antonio Nariño, and many others, as he was implicated in the circulation of the"Droits de l'homme, and was sent with them to Spain, where he spent two years as a prisoner, first in the Castle of San Sebastián of Cadiz, and then in the city itself, and later on to Seville.

 Zea and his fellow prisoners were absolved in 1799, but he had to remain in Spain as he found himself impoverished.
 Zea appealed the conditions and reasons of his arrest, and managed to obtain royal authorization for his reinstatement to the Botanical Expedition and the payment of his missed salaries while in prison.
-While waiting for the reimbursement, Zea also managed to befriend the Minister of Finance in Spain, and by way of him he managed to obtain a commission to move to Paris on a scientific mission to update his knowledge and acquiring scientific equipment.
+While waiting for the reimbursement, Zea also managed to befriend the Minister of Finance in Spain, from whom he managed to obtain a commission to move to Paris on a scientific mission to update his knowledge and acquiring scientific equipment.
 Arguably, the government also desired to keep him away from New Granada.
 He spent about two years in Paris, devoted mostly to the study of chemistry.
 He also occasionally attended political meetings organized by Francisco de Miranda.

 On his return to Spain, in 1803, he was elected member of several Spanish scientific societies, and was appointed editor of the Mercurio de España and Semanario de Agricultura.
-He was also appointed director of the Royal Botanical Garden of Madrid, a very prestigious scientific position for an American, and for one who had been in jail a few years earlier.
+He was also appointed director of the Royal Botanical Garden of Madrid, a very prestigious scientific position for an American, particularly for one who had been in jail a few years earlier.
 He accepted the position with the goal of writing the results of Mutis' Botanical Expedition, which he believed would improve the conditions and development of his native New Granada as well as improve the use of crops and animals from the Americas, which he believed would increase trade.
-While he was director of Botanical Garden he made continuous requests to be allowed to be relieved from his appointment and return to his homeland, but all of these requests were unheard, without a major explanation.
+While he was director of the Botanical Garden he made continuous requests to be allowed to be relieved from his appointment and return to his homeland, but all of these requests went unanswered without explanation.